The Farmer’s Dog Review: Is It Worth It?

 What you’ll pay for The Farmer’s Dog food depends on the eating requirements for your dog.

-The company website states that plans start at $2 per day, and you can find your exact costs by completing the online questionnaire.
+The company states that plans start at $2 per day, and you can find your exact costs by completing the online questionnaire.

 This online questionnaire addresses specifics about your pet, including its age, gender, breed, weight, activity level, and current dietary requirements.
 Your answers will determine what size portions are recommended and how much they will cost every week.